emmanuelautin/emmanuelautin/README.md

 I'm a front-end developer
 -------------------------

-Working on the web since 2013 as a web integrator HTML / CSS and in 2017, started learning deep JavaScript.
-Now I'm working with Vue.js and Laravel.
+Working on the web as a front end developer.
+I'm working with Vue.js and Laravel.

 * 🌍  I'm based in France near Paris
 * 🖥️  I'm working principally with Vue.js and Laravel